 If you think that mobile apps are getting safer over time, industry data suggests that you are wrong.
-Trend Micro reports that increased malware production in China means that the world will soon face more than 20 million identifiable threats to mobile apps.
-Meanwhile, ransomware has now become a major threat to Android-powered devices and hackers are increasingly targeting Apple devices, though many believe them to be more safe.
+Kaspersky Lab Solutions reported that ransomware attacks have risen in the first quarter of 2017 by more than 13 times than the previous quarter.
+Additionally, Trend Micro reports that increased malware production in China means that the world will soon face more than 20 million identifiable threats to mobile apps.

 How safe are your mobile apps?

 Software developers often skip to implement mobile app security best practices during the mobile app development process and therefore fail to create apps that protect business and user data.
 A study, for example, found that one-half of all organizations fail to include security for mobile apps in their budgets.

 Consequently, more than half of businesses expect that hackers will compromise their mobile apps within half a year.